zdisanto/zonate/README.md

 # Zonate
 ### A Better Way to Donate

 Zonate was created as a group project for Pace University's Graduate Class, _IS638: Introduction to User Experience_.
-Zonate is a platform that links people with nearby donation centers for the purpose of donating their used clothing, household items, and food, as well as offering opportunities for volunteering.
+Zonate is a platform that links users with nearby donation centers for the purpose of donating their used clothing, household items, and food, as well as offering opportunities for volunteering.

 **_Disclaimer:_** As a team, we all helped with design and research, documentation tasks, and product strategy.
 Creating a fully functioning application was considered extra credit, so I took it upon myself to create this application on my own time.